radin-ayu/agenticai/website/Lab-2b.md

 # permalink: /lab2/
 nav_order: 4
 ---
-# 🏦 Calculate Reorder Agent Lab 2b: Integrating External Tools
+# 🏦 AskProcurement Lab 2: Integrating External Tools

 In this lab, you will build a Calculate Reorder Agent using Watsonx Orchestrate.
 This agent will allow you to integrate external tools, autoai (for time series forecasting) and txt2sql (to query stock data), to calculate an optimal reorder quantity.